 The NewAir AWB-360DB Beverage Cooler is an upgrade pick.
 It has dual zone cooling and French doors as opposed to the single door on the previous two options.
 The price is significantly higher but it is designed to not just be a freestanding unit but also be able to be mounted underneath a cabinet.
 You may think that any mini fridge can be mounted under a cabinet but they need to have proper cooling and airflow or they’ll overheat.
 This unit does the trick.
 It is very much like the other two aside from these differences.
 The doors are all glass with stainless steel trim, The main cabinet is black metal and the doors are lockable.

 Customer reviews are also generally very positive.
 There isn’t any real complaints about this refrigerators ability to cool well and hold a consistent temperature.
 The only real complaints are that a small amount of the coolers died and needed to be replaced with a couple of these dying just outside the 1 year warranty period.

 What are the key features to look for when buying a beverage cooler?

 - Can the temperature be adjusted?

-Best Beverage Cooler For Beer Bottles
+Best Cooler For Beer Bottles

-Our pick for the best beverage cooler for beer bottles is the Danby DBC120BLS.
+Our pick for the best beverage cooler to keep your beer bottles in is the Danby DBC120BLS.
 It’s inexpensive, extremely popular, gets good customer feedback, and its interior design allows it to hold typically-sized beer bottles efficiently.
 The similarly designed Whynter BR-130SB is a close second place and only a few dollars more.
 If the price of the Danby goes up or it is out of stock, the Whynter is a great alternative option to go with.
 Last, the New Air AWB-360DB is an upgrade pick for those that want to have some beers cooler than others.
 It’s a very capable mini fridge that can also be permanently installed under a counter.
 Great for that integrated look.
 You can’t go wrong with any of these selections.